 A Seabrooker complained to me recently that he had started feeling dizzy from time to time.
 This is a common problem among older people.
 In fact, the incidence in the medical literature ranges from about 10 to 40 percent of people over 65.
 The definition of chronic dizziness is repeated (over at least 1 month) episodes of feeling dizzy, light-headed, faint, spinning or unsteadiness.
 When describing the dizziness a number of sensations are reported alone or in combination - see table 1.
 Among those who have chronic dizziness, it most commonly lasts either less than a minute (33 percent of people) or under 2 hours (40 percent.)
 About a third of people with chronic dizziness have daily bouts and the rest have only occasional episodes during a month.

-Causes and Associations
+Causes & Associations

 A team of geriatric physicians at Yale University have actively investigated dizziness and even have proposed that it is "Geriatric Syndrome" that can be caused by many different things.
 There are a host of medical diseases which can produce dizziness - these include neurological entities related to brain blood flow like carotid artery or other cerebrovascular diseases and even heart problems such as aortic valve stenosis or congestive heart failure.
 There are other neurologic diseases such as Parkinson's, alcoholism and psychiatric conditions such as depression and anxiety can be associated with dizziness.
 Other medical problems like diabetes can cause dizziness, especially when blood glucose is low.
 A certain number of episodes are related to medications and combinations of medications.
-If you read your medication labels you will often find dizziness listed as a side affect and some of the medications cause orthostatic hypotension (a condition in which standing causes the blood pressure to decrease) which easily explains dizziness by the mechanism of reduced blood supply to the brain.
+If you read your medication labels you will often find dizziness listed as a side effect and some of the medications cause orthostatic hypotension (a condition in which standing causes the blood pressure to decrease) which easily explains dizziness by the mechanism of reduced blood supply to the brain.

 A number of activities can also precipitate dizziness such as strenuous exercise with resultant dehydration - something that we at Seabrook can do in the summer if we are not careful about drinking plenty of fluids.
 Also, changes is position are commonly reported as precipitating events.
-Most people (74%) say their dizziness is provoked by several activities that tend to be related to motion.
+Most people (74 percent) say their dizziness is provoked by several activities that tend to be related to motion.
 Some of the common activities reported by people who chronically experience dizziness are listed in table 2.
 What we do not know is whether anything can be done to reduce these triggering events such as getting up more gradually - this is preventive if the cause is postural hypotension, but postural hypotension is not the usual cause.